 dev_appserver.py --clear_datastore=yes myapp

 The web server prints the location of the datastore file it is using to the terminal when it starts up.
-You can make a copy of the file, then restore them later to reset the datastore to a known state.
+You can make a copy of the file, then restore it later to reset the datastore to a known state.
 Be sure to restart the web server after replacing the datastore file.

 To change the location used for the datastore file, use the